blorente/bazel-lsp/README.md

 - [X] Goto definition to files loaded from a different workspace.
 - [ ] Support loading local references ("//:") that happen in external deps.
 - [ ] Autocomplete.
-- [ ] Goto definition of symbols that are not functions.
+- [X] Goto definition of symbols that are not functions.
+TODO Note that we will override outer symbols with inner symbols that have hte same identifier.
+We should only consider the root scope.

 ### Fine-grained todo